ederchristian/ticket-prophet/README.md

-# 🎫 Ticket Price Prophet
+# Ticket Price Prophet

-A machine learning web application that predicts whether ticket prices will go **UP** 📈 or **DOWN** 📉 based on historical data and market conditions.
+A machine learning web application that predicts whether ticket prices will go **UP** or **DOWN**.
+This demo uses synthetic/fake data for testing purposes.

 ## Features